 Instructions for Dough

-- Whisk the starter, eggs, milk (reserve three tablespoons), mashed potatoes, and sugar together until combined.
+- Whisk the starter, eggs, milk (reserve three tablespoons), mashed potatoes, and sugar until combined.

 - Mix the flour with the above mixture for 3 minutes, then let the dough rest for 30 minutes.
 (The rest is known as an autolyse.)